Accessibility Audit for Subsidy Check

 Observation

 Links to external websites are opened in a new tab.
 These links are always clearly recognizable as such.
 Examples include the link under the info pop-up of the "Insulation Status" section, and every link under "Subsidies and schemes".
-In the future, an extra warning will be implemented informing the user that they will be navigating to an external page.

-3.2.2 On Input (Level A)Fail
+3.2.2 On Input (Level A)Pass

 Description